-The 2017 Cynthia Woods Mitchell Young Artist Competition is open to all Texas Music Festival Orchestra Fellows.
+The 2019 Cynthia Woods Mitchell Young Artist Competition is open to all Texas Music Festival Orchestra Fellows.
 All finalists will receive a cash prize and a medal.
-Subject to approval of the conductor and the availability of orchestral parts, the 2017 winner will perform with the Festival Orchestra under the baton of Brett Mitchell at the Cynthia Woods Mitchell Pavillion in The Woodlands on Friday, June 23, 2017 at 8 p.m. and also at the Moores Opera House on Saturday, June 24, 2017 at 7:30 p.m.
+Subject to approval of the conductor and the availability of orchestral parts, the 2019 winner will perform with the Festival Orchestra under the baton of Carl St. Clair at the Moores Opera House on Saturday, June 22, 2019 at 7:30 p.m.
 The winner may also be invited to appear as a soloist with the Akademisches Orchester in Leipzig, Germany at the famed Gewandhaus.

 Forsyth Viola Concerto in G minor, Mvt.
 I - 1st Place

 Evan Schnurr, clarinet

 Nielsen Clarinet Concerto, Op.
 57 , Allegretto un poco - 2nd Place Tie

 Ravel Tzigane - 2nd Place Tie & Audience Favorite Prize

 Mark Lauer, bassoon

 Mozart Bassoon Concerto in B-flat Major, Mvt.
 I